tidwall/gjson/README.md

 To get the number of elements in an array or to access a child path, use the '#' character.
 The dot and wildcard characters can be escaped with '\\'.

+A path key can also be a valid regular expression.
+Provide the regular expression string by enclosing it '~'.
+If provided regular expression is valid, then it will return the matched result set.
+If regular expression is invalid, then we return an empty result set.

 ```json
 {
   "name": {"first": "Tom", "last": "Anderson"},